rikingurditta/blog/_posts/2025-04-17-short-writings.md

 colour: "#FF8060"
 ---

-I have a few more philosophical and political and personal pieces in  the works for this blog, but that’s not stuff I do.
-This is stuff I do.

----

 ## Pros and cons

 I'm quite good at sudoku, I can solve most puzzles and I can do so quite quickly.
 I've learned a lot of techniques for ruling out options in cells, but I can't remember their names - X-wing, swordfish, whatever, I don't know what those mean but I know how to use them.
 I'd like to write a sudoku solver someday, or maybe just a general graph colouring program.
 Graph problems are always fun to program!